 - Batman Gambit: When one of McHale's crew gets caught trying to use Binghamton's brand new printing press, McHale has the right to see his crewman go through a fair trial as per military regulations.
-Binghamton admits this is how it must be done, and assigns Ensign Parker as council, knowing full well that his own stupidity would do nothing to help defend the crewman.
+Binghamton admits this is how it must be done, and assigns Ensign Parker as counsel, knowing full well that Parker's stupidity would do nothing to help defend the crewman.

 - Disguised in Drag: One episode involves Binghamton tagging along with the crew of the PT 73, and getting Trapped Behind Enemy Lines in a Japanese encampment.
 In order to disguise themselves long enough to be rescued, they steal outfits from a traveling entertainment troupe.
 Binghamton has no choice but to dress up and act like a geisha.

 - The Idiot from Osaka: When McHale, Binghamton, and the crew infiltrate a Japanese encampment dressed as a traveling entertainment troupe, one of the Japanese soldiers in the audience comments to another on how poor McHale's accent was as he spoke to them in Japanese.
 Another soldier comments back that he must be from Osaka.

 - Jungles Sound Like Kookaburras: One episode has McHale and his crew trying to capture a toucan bird who was keeping the whole base awake at night by screaming like a Kookaburra.
 They never manage to capture or kill it, but they did manage to drive it over from their island to right outside Captain Binghamton's office window.

 - Military Brat: Ensign Parker, a hopeless schlub from an illustrious military family who is nevertheless bound and determinied to somehow carry on his family's tradition of service.

 - Military Maverick: The crew of the PT 73 are often the cause of the problem of the episode, and McHale wont' hesitate to chew them out when they do.